 Are there any services you do not provide?

 I do not personally provide any bookkeeping or accounting services.
 I am not a numbers crunching type of gal.
 I’ll do it for my business because I have to; however, not for someone else.
 Actually, this answer can probably go with the ideal client question.
-If you are an accountant, or your business needs are extremely heavy on the numbers-crunching end, I am not the right VA for you.
-(However, I may have a client who needs your services!)
+If your business needs are extremely heavy on the numbers-crunching end, I am not the right person for you.

 Let’s get to some of the basic business stuff; what are your business hours?